e-fever/qimmutable/README.md

 Moreover, it is not necessary to use a variant list model as a central data source.
 You may use any data structure you like.
 Leave variant list model for presentation only.

-QSyncable takes a step further.
+QImmutable takes a step further.
 It simplifies the process to update the variant list model from a data source by combining insertion, removal, move and change operations into a single process - patching, while maintaining the correctness of UI response.
 It solves not only the problem of C++ and QML data sharing, but also a solution of nested list model within QML.

 Reference:

 1. [What the Flux?
 (On Flux, DDD, and CQRS) — Jack Hsu](http://jaysoo.ca/2015/02/06/what-the-flux/)

-Why use QSyncable for C++?
+Why use QImmutable for C++?
 --------------------------

 (1) The function of QQmlListProperty is limited.